computationalprivacy/mia_llms_benchmark/README.md

 In your python environment, run `pip install -r requirements.txt` to install the required dependencies.

 To run this code, access to GPUs is recommended.
+To access some datasets and models, you might also want to log into to your Hugging Face account using `huggingface cli login` and providing your access token.

 ## (2) Accessing datasets